-The Company has funded its operations primarily through the sale of convertible preferred stock and common stock and the issuance of long-term debt.
+The Company has funded its operations primarily through the proceeds from public offerings of its common stock, sales of convertible preferred stock and the issuance of long-term debt.
 The Company will continue to need to obtain additional financing to fund future operations, including completing the development, partnering and potential commercialization of its primary product candidates.
 The Company will need to obtain financing to conduct additional trials for the regulatory approval of its product candidates if requested by regulatory bodies, and completing the development of any product candidates that might be acquired.
 If such products were to receive regulatory approval, the Company would need to obtain additional financing to prepare for the potential commercialization of its product candidates, if the Company decides to commercialize the products on its own.

-The Company has suffered recurring losses and negative cash flows from operations since inception and anticipates incurring additional losses until such time, if ever, that it can obtain FDA approval to sell, and then generate significant revenue from commercializing its lead product candidate, XIPERE (triamcinolone acetonide suprachoroidal injectable suspension formulated for administration to the back of the eye), with its licensees.
+The Company has suffered recurring losses and negative cash flows from operations since inception and anticipates incurring additional losses until such time, if ever, that it can obtain generate significant revenue from commercializing its first approved product, XIPERE (triamcinolone acetonide suprachoroidal injectable suspension formulated for administration to the back of the eye), with its licensees.
 In the absence of product or other revenues, the amount, timing, nature or source of which cannot be predicted, the Company's losses will continue as it conducts its research and development activities.

-These conditions raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
-Based on its current plans and forecasted expenses, the Company expect that its cash and cash equivalents as of the filing date, March 15, 2021, will enable it to fund its planned operating expenses and capital expenditure requirements into the first quarter of 2022.
-This estimate does not give effect to additional development milestone payments the Company might receive under the agreements with Bausch, REGENXBIO or Arctic Vision or in connection with any other potential license or collaboration agreement for XIPERE or any future product candidates.
+Based on its current plans and forecasted expenses, the Company expects that its cash and cash equivalents as of the filing date, March 11, 2022, will enable it to fund its planned operating expenses and capital expenditure requirements into the second quarter of 2023.
 The Company has based this estimate on assumptions that may prove to be wrong, and it could exhaust its capital resources sooner than expected.